 After strenuous activity or if you have been sweating a lot, you should also replenish your electrolytes, as excessive sweating can deplete your stores of certain minerals.
 Thankfully, coconut water contains all these minerals and can help restore those lost through sweating.

 For more information on electrolytes and how to replenish them see our link in the description.
 And if you don’t like drinking plain water then other healthy options include mushroom and herbal teas, and fruit or veggie infused water.
 By staying hydrated you’ll be helping your body to function optimally which can reduce fatigue and increase your energy levels.

 To recap, here are the 8 ways to eat for energy.

 Take a screenshot and keep it as a reference or print it out and use it as a guide.

-If you need some fatigue-fighting recipes take a look at our recipe eBook “30 Recipes to Boost Your Energy”.
-And if you’re interested in improving your overall health, grab your free copy of our popular new eBook “15 Ways to Live a Healthy Life”.
+If you’re interested in improving your overall health, grab your free copy of our popular new eBook “15 Ways to Live a Healthy Life”.